Shushishtok/AtS-my-first-mod/Getting Started.md

 ```
 ### An Icon

 The Icon (`icon.png`) must be 256x256px.
-Since it will be quite small, make sure to keep it simple, so that people can identify it with your Mod.
+Since it will be quite small, make sure to keep it simple, so that people can identify it with your mod.

 ### A Readme file